10 Malaccan Food You Must Try on Your Visit to Malaysia's Historic Center

 The rice is cooked with chicken broth and aromatics, then molded into small bite-sized spheres, served with succulent pieces of steamed or roasted chicken, and accompanied by chili sauce, ginger paste, and soy sauce.

 The story goes that it was invented by a street peddler who wanted to provide a more convenient and portable way to enjoy the dish because most of her customers were sailors and laborers.
-It also supposedly keeps the rice warm longer.
+Rolling the rice into balls also supposedly keeps it warm longer.

 BEST PLACES TO EAT CHICKEN RICE BALLS IN MELAKA: